New GOP resistance in push to create Senate committee on Russia

 While McConnell is rejecting calls to create the committee, the two GOP senators -- McCain and Graham -- are looking to drum up enough support within the Senate Republican Conference to overrule the powerful leader in the opening days of the new Congress.
 Behind the scenes, Graham and McCain plan to begin courting their colleagues in the coming days to back the idea of a committee, sources said.

 And some seem open to the idea.
 Sen. Tim Scott, R-South Carolina, believes "there should be a full committee dedicated to investigating cyber threats and crimes," according to a spokeswoman for the senator.
-And Sen. James Lankford of Oklahoma is open it, an aide said.
+And Sen. James Lankford of Oklahoma is non-committal, an aide said.

+Sen. Cory Gardner, R-Colo., plans to renew his months-long push to create a stand-alone committee to investigate cyberattacks by introducing legislation on the issue next month, his spokesman said.

 Several other Republicans who have been tough on Russia didn't respond to inquiries Monday if they would back such a panel -- a sign that opposing the creation of the committee could be a politically difficult vote.